-As product viscosity continues to build up, a multi-agitator mixing system will eventually fail to produce adequate flow as can be characterized by an anchor simply carving a path through the batch (instead of moving product from the walls and into the center) or by high-temperature zones right near the disperser and rotor/stator assemblies.
-At this point, agitators with a fixed axis of rotation will no longer suffice and a move to a planetary mixer is recommended.
+As product viscosity continues to build up, a multi-agitator mixing system will eventually fail to produce adequate flow as can be characterized by an anchor simply carving a path through the batch (instead of pushing product away from the walls and into the center) or by high-temperature zones right near the disperser and rotor/stator assemblies.
+At this point, stationary agitators no longer suffice and a move to a planetary mixer is recommended.
 The agitators of a planetary mixer rotate and travel through the mix vessel, passing through every point within the batch, not just along the periphery.
 Highly viscous materials must literally be carried from the vessel wall to the batch interior.